Tips to save on your life insurance costs

 Buy inexpensive term insurance

 Term insurance covers you for a specific period of time, whereas whole life insurance covers you for life.
 Term insurance is generally the best product.
 I’m not saying that some agents will push whole life insurance because of higher commissions, however….
 Whole life insurance can easily cost double or triple the cost of term insurance.

 In their fine book, The Facts of Life, authors Paul Grimes and Susan Goldberg discuss the concept of buying cheaper term insurance and investing the difference.
 “To follow that advice, buy (usually) less expensive term insurance and invest the amount you’ve saved in premium costs.
 That way, you’ve taken advantage of both lower insurance costs and the benefits of investing.”

 Use an independent agent

 A non-independent agent won’t have the widest product selection and rates are generally higher.
 These agents can only use their company’s products (much like bank financial advisors who can only use the bank’s products).
-Ask to see a rate survey, which will include quotes from a couple dozen companies.
+Ask to see a rate survey, which will include quotes from a couple of dozen companies.